English | Italiano

 Look what happened in Italy in the last years: we could not allow many people to enter legally for we had too many illegal migrants.
 We cannot allow that it is criminal organisations deciding who has the right or not to live in our countries.

 And that is the second part of the work we have to do: the path for legal flows of migration.
-My Government has done a flat decree that lasted for three years widening the quotes and widening the quotes moreover for the countries, also for the countries that help us in fighting illegal migration.
+My Government has done a flat decree that lasted for three years widening the quotas and widening the quotas moreover for the countries, also for the countries that help us in fighting illegal migration.

 But the most important point is that you cannot solve the problem of migration if you don’t go to the origin of the problem.